alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 array(-557.284, dtype=float32)
 ```

 Now that's FAST!
-1.37 milliseconds, instead of more than 700!
+1.37 milliseconds, instead of more than 700 - almost 500 times faster!
+It's impressive, but a part of the enormous speedup is because we aren't doing anything to be prepared to backpropagate.

 Of course we got a CuPy array of eigenvalues.
 But we can easily use DLPack to convert it back to a PyTorch tensor.
 Since there is no memory copy, it practically incurs no cost, as you can see below:
 ```python